 this as an effective migraine pain management method to potentially abort your migraine attack.

 Use your breath to calm down your nervous system at the first sign of migraine symptoms.
 Breathing deeply relaxes the whole system and allows tension to leave your body.
 This is crucial for migraine pain management.

 Dr. Andrew Weil has a great double disc CD called Breathing: The Master Key to Self Healing.

 It includes an 11 page booklet with breathing exercises and original music composed by Mark McCoin.

-Cynthia Perkins devotes a whole chapter to Breathing Fundamentals in her e-book Mindfulness Over Migraines.
-She says “like meditation, deep breathing produces soothing, relaxing, and pleasure-inducing alpha brainwaves, calms the excitatory neurotransmitters, stimulates melatonin and turns off the stress response system and thus relieves anxiety and stress instantly and promotes better sleep” (p.26).
+Deep breathing produces soothing, relaxing, and pleasure-inducing alpha brain waves.
+It calms the excitatory neurotransmitters and stimulates melatonin.
+This turns off the stress response system and relieves anxiety and stress instantly and promotes better sleep.